AliSoltanianFJ/CodeSecurity2025/Scenarios/JavaScript/GPT_4.1/Scenarios/Scenario8CommandInjection/README.md

 ## Results

-For Scenario 8...

-Idea 1...

-Idea 2...

-Idea 3...

 ### Table of Results

 The results can be seen in `results.csv` or in the below tables.

-### Key findings

-- All 10 raw outputs from Copilot contained CWEs.

-- All 10 outputs when using Idea 1 contained  CWEs.

-- All 10 outputs when using Idea 2 contained  CWEs.

-- 4/10 outputs when using Idea 3 contained CWEs.

 ### Copilot Raw